 Variations of the Vindaloo Recipe

 There are many variations of this dish like Lamb Vindaloo and Chicken Vindaloo.
 One can follow the same process and cook it with Lamb, Chicken or Beef.
-I have adapted this recipe to make Chicken Vindaloo, which my families just adores.
-With a few tweaks in the recipe, I have turned this into a weeknight recipe that can be made in under 30 minutes.
+I have adapted this recipe to make Chicken Vindaloo, which my families adores.
+With a few tweaks in the recipe, I have turned this into a weeknight-friendly recipe that can be made in under 30 minutes.

 My Instant Pot Recipe for Chicken Vindaloo

 This is my simplified take, an Instant Pot version of this slow-cooked classic.
 I substitute red wine vinegar for the local Goan wine and tamarind paste.
 Red wine vinegar has a nice sweet, tart and sharp flavor, which is a close match to the Goan wine, Feni.
 It also provides a subtle tart flavor, which I would otherwise get from tamarind paste.
 I use local dried asian chillies, rehydrate them and blend with sautéed onions, ginger, garlic and vinegar.
 Towards the end of the cooking process, I add a pinch of sugar or a splash of coconut milk, which balances the flavors and elevates the flavors of this curry.
-I serve it with Cumin Rice or with toasted french bread.
-All on the table in under 30 minutes!

 Common Misconceptions about Vindaloo Recipe